-In order to go further and meet the needs for adapted varieties, which are essential for farmers and processors in the organic industry, the following plan (Seeds and Plants for Sustainable Agriculture plan) has included the creation of a commission dedicated to variety testing for organic agriculture (CISAB) within the CTPS (the official committee for variety listing in France).
+In order to meet the needs for adapted varieties, which are essential for farmers and processors in the organic production, the Seeds and Plants for Sustainable Agriculture plan has included the creation of a commission dedicated to variety for organic agriculture (CISAB) within the CTPS (the official committee for variety listing in France).
 This commission should help to foster sharing of experiences and approaches amongst species experts and to promote listing of varieties adapted to organic conditions.
 This commission met for the first time in December 2017.

 The purpose of this commission is to:

 - create a forum for reflection and transversal discussion within the CTPS,

 - identify the needs and gaps of organic farming, processing and consumers for different species, in terms of varieties and seeds.

 - promote national listing of varieties adapted to organic farming and clearly identified as such.